cklim83/launch_school/notes/04_ls170_171/00_network_ fundamentals_ study_guide.md

 ### Be able to explain what HTTP requests and responses are, and identify the components of each

 **HTTP Request**
 - A HTTP request is a text-based message sent from a client to a server to access a resource on the server or perform an action on the server end.
-- A HTTP request is sent when we enter a URL in a browser address bar, click a link on a page, submit a web form or interact with web elements in a way designed to send out a request (e.g. hover over an item may retrieve a preview)
+- A HTTP request is sent upon an event such as entering an URL in a browser address bar and pressing enter, clicking on a page link, submitting a web form or interacting with web elements in a way designed to send out a request (e.g. hover over an item may retrieve a preview)

 **Components of a HTTP Request**
-- A **request line** comprising a request **method**, **path**, and **protocol version**. e.g. `GET / HTTP/1.1`
+- A **mandatory request line** comprising a request **method**, **path**, and **protocol version**. e.g. `GET / HTTP/1.1`
-- A set of **headers** (name-value pairs) to provide information about client to server
+- A set of **headers** (name-value pairs) to provide information about client to server.
+Note: At a minimum, the `Host` header is **mandatory** as of HTTP/1.1
 - An **optional body**, used mainly by POST methods.

 **HTTP Response**
 - HTTP responses are text-based messages sent from the server to the client in respond to the client's request.
 They either:
 	- Provide the client with the resource required
 	- Inform the client that the action it requested was carried out
 	- Inform the client that an error occurred in the process

 **Components of a HTTP Response**
-- A response line containing **Status Code**, **Status Text** and **Protocol Version**
+- A **mandatory** response line containing **Status Code**, **Status Text** and **Protocol Version**.
+The **status code** is a three-digit number that the server sends back after receiving a request to signify the status of the request while the accompanying **status text** gives more description of the status code
-- A set of **headers** to provide information about server
+- An **optional** set of **headers** to provide information about server
-- An optional body containing the requested resource e.g. HTML.
+- An **optional** body containing the requested resource e.g. HTML.

 [HTTP Request](13_http.md#http-request)\
 [HTTP Response](13_http.md#http-response)